datawire/ambassador-docs/docs/edge-stack/4.0-preview/install/quickstart.md

 ## 2. Routing traffic from the edge

-$productName$ uses Kubernetes Custom Resource Definitions (CRDs) to declaratively define its desired state.
+$productName$ uses a combination of native Kubernetes resources and Custom Resource Definitions (CRDs) to declaratively define its desired state.
 The workflow you are going to build uses a simple demo app, a `GatewayClass`, a `Gateway`, and an `HTTPRoute` resource.

 1. Start by creating a [GatewayClass][] and [Gateway][]: